I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-partialreplyprinterchangenotification.md

 ## -remarks
 <p>For the specified notification handle, the spooler's <code>PartialReplyPrinterChangeNotification</code> function adds the contents of the specified PRINTER_NOTIFY_INFO_DATA structure to the array within the spooler's stored PRINTER_NOTIFY_INFO structure.
 (These structures are described in the Windows SDK documentation.)</p>

 <p>Calling <code>PartialReplyPrinterChangeNotification</code> does not cause the spooler to notify the application that changes have occurred.
-If the print provider's <a href="https://msdn.microsoft.com/library/windows/hardware/ff548837">FindFirstPrinterChangeNotification</a> function did not set the PRINTER_NOTIFY_STATUS_POLL flag, the provider must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff561959">ReplyPrinterChangeNotification</a> to cause the application to be notified.</p>

-<p>If <i>pInfoDataSrc</i> is <b>NULL</b>, all stored information associated with the specified handle is deleted from the spooler.
-The function accomplishes this deletion by freeing all buffers associated with <i>pBuf</i> members of PRINTER_NOTIFY_INFO_DATA structures belonging to the specified handle.
-The function then sets the PRINTER_NOTIFY_INFO_DISCARDED flag in the stored PRINTER_NOTIFY_INFO structure.</p>

-<p>For additional information, see <a href="NULL">Supporting Printer Change Notifications</a>.</p>

-<p>For the specified notification handle, the spooler's <code>PartialReplyPrinterChangeNotification</code> function adds the contents of the specified PRINTER_NOTIFY_INFO_DATA structure to the array within the spooler's stored PRINTER_NOTIFY_INFO structure.
-(These structures are described in the Windows SDK documentation.)</p>

-<p>Calling <code>PartialReplyPrinterChangeNotification</code> does not cause the spooler to notify the application that changes have occurred.
-If the print provider's <a href="https://msdn.microsoft.com/library/windows/hardware/ff548837">FindFirstPrinterChangeNotification</a> function did not set the PRINTER_NOTIFY_STATUS_POLL flag, the provider must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff561959">ReplyPrinterChangeNotification</a> to cause the application to be notified.</p>
+If the print provider's <a href="..\winspool\nf-winspool-findfirstprinterchangenotification.md">FindFirstPrinterChangeNotification</a> function did not set the PRINTER_NOTIFY_STATUS_POLL flag, the provider must call <a href="..\winsplp\nf-winsplp-replyprinterchangenotification.md">ReplyPrinterChangeNotification</a> to cause the application to be notified.</p>

 <p>If <i>pInfoDataSrc</i> is <b>NULL</b>, all stored information associated with the specified handle is deleted from the spooler.
 The function accomplishes this deletion by freeing all buffers associated with <i>pBuf</i> members of PRINTER_NOTIFY_INFO_DATA structures belonging to the specified handle.
 The function then sets the PRINTER_NOTIFY_INFO_DISCARDED flag in the stored PRINTER_NOTIFY_INFO structure.</p>